Forestry maintenance in the foothills of Mulhacen, Spain

 Description

-The nearest village is a 5 minute drive away.
-There is a bar which sells coffee, alcohol, icecreams and basic meals; toast with tomato, chips, meat in sauce etc. And also provides simple, free 'tapas' with beer and wine, a unique benefit of this area in Spain.
-There is a bank which opens once a week (it has an atm outside), a pharmacy and small shop in the village.
-There's also a swimming pool that opens in the summer between July and August.
 It's a very rural area which is famous for its white washed Mountain Villages, and the ancient Moorish irrigation channels which still serve the villages to this day.
-Many villages have a little local museum, and bird watchers, rock climbers, star gazers and walkers will enjoy the area a great deal.
-Most of the surrounding villages are half empty and there is a large farming community.
-Many villages usually have a food and clothing market twice a month.
+Many villages have a little local photo museum, and bird watchers, rock climbers, star gazers and walkers will enjoy the area a great deal.
+Most of the surrounding villages are half empty and there is a large farming community, not very ‘touristy’ as some places are… Many villages have a food and clothing market twice a month as well as other fairs and events.

 • Types d'aide et opportunités d'apprendre